Sayan11071998/Chest-System/README.md

 Each chest is generated with randomized properties (from **Common** to **Legendary**), bringing unpredictability and excitement to every session.

 ### ⏱️ Timed Unlocking with a Twist
 Chests use real-time countdowns to build anticipation.
 Players can either wait or spend **gems** to unlock instantly—introducing strategy and choice into progression.
+Plus, with the **Undo** feature implemented via the Command Pattern, players can revert an instant unlock if they change their mind.

 ### 🎨 Dynamic UI Feedback
 Chests transition through visual states—**Locked**, **Unlocking**, **Unlocked**, and **Collected**—each with engaging animations and satisfying sound feedback.